 UK opportunities

 • Royal Philharmonic Society Composers Programme: a year-long dedicated programme for composers, offering a commission, premiere, and a year of professional development, alongside other professional opportunities and mentoring.
 Applications tend to open at the beginning of the year, with the deadline in spring.
-Past recipients include Rylan Gleave, Andrew Chen, and Lucy Armstrong.
+Past recipients include Aileen Sweeney, Andrew Chen, and Lucy Armstrong.
 Learn more

-• Sound and Music’s artist development programmes supports a diverse range of composers through opportunities such as In Motion, Adopt a Music Creator, Composer-Curator, and more.
-Past participants include Ben Nobuto, Fraz Ireland, and Robin Fiedler.
+• Sound and Music’s artist development programme In Motion supports a diverse range of composers at a pivotal stage in their artistic journey.
+Past participants include Ben Nobuto and Rylan Gleave.
 Learn more

-Applications for the next round of the Panufnik Composers Scheme is now open – deadline is Monday 8 January 2024.
+Applications to the 2026 LSO Helen Hamlyn Panufnik Composers Scheme are now open: deadline is 4pm GMT Monday 5 January 2026.
 Learn more and apply

 • The London Philharmonic Orchestra Young Composers Programme aims to support the progression of talented orchestral composers, creating a new work for chamber orchestra to premiere with the LPO.
 Past recipients include Zhenyan Li, Sun Keting, and Alex Tay.
 Learn more

-• The Britten-Pears Young Artist Programme hosts a variety of courses supporting the development of emerging artists including composers, singers, pianists, and chamber ensembles.
+• Britten Pears Arts host a variety of courses and residencies supporting the development of emerging artists, composers, and performers, including the Britten Pears Young Artist Programme and Britten Pears Residencies.
 Past participants include Anna Disley-Simpson, Jasmine Morris, and Emily Hazrati.
 Learn more

 • Britten Sinfonia operate two artist development opportunities for composers — Opus 1 and Magnum Opus — aimed at composers of differing levels of professional experience and establishment.
-Applications for Opus 1 tend to open in the spring; applications for Magnum Opus take place every two years.
-Past participants include Aileen Sweeney.
+Past participants include Aileen Sweeney, Crystalla Serghiou, and Alex Groves.
 Learn more

-• Nonclassical AiR (Artist in Residence): a biannual artist development programme for composers, including two commissions for Contemporary Music for All and Southbank Sinfonia.
-Applications are scheduled to open this summer.
-Past participants include Emily Abdy and Atefeh Einali.
+• nonclassical run programmes include AiR (Artist in Residence): a biannual artist development programme for composers, including two commissions for Contemporary Music for All and Southbank Sinfonia; and Battle of the Bands: a performance platform for emerging artists.
+Past participants include Emily Abdy, Atefeh Einali, and Vulva Voce.
 Learn more

 • CoMA London (Contemporary Music for All)’s Composers in Residence programme: a year-long programme for composers to create a new work for CoMA London, as well as join the ensemble as performer.
 Learn more